scipy/scipy/doc/source/tutorial/ndimage.rst

         >>> print label(l)[0]
         [1 0 0 0 2]

-    {The structuring element used by :func:`label` is assumed to be symmetric.}
+    .. note:: The structuring element used by :func:`label` is assumed to be symmetric.

 There is a large number of other approaches for segmentation, for instance from an estimation of the borders of the objects that can be obtained for instance by derivative filters.
 One such an approach is watershed segmentation.
-The function :obj:`watershed_ift` generates an array where each object is assigned a unique label, from an array that localizes the object borders, generated for instance by a gradient magnitude filter.
+The function :func:`watershed_ift` generates an array where each object is assigned a unique label, from an array that localizes the object borders, generated for instance by a gradient magnitude filter.
 It uses an array containing initial markers for the objects:

-    The :obj:`watershed_ift` function applies a watershed from markers algorithm, using an Iterative Forest Transform, as described in: P.
+    The :func:`watershed_ift` function applies a watershed from markers algorithm, using an Iterative Forest Transform, as described in: P.
     Felkel, R. Wegenkittl, and M. Bruckschwaiger, "Implementation and Complexity of the Watershed-from-Markers Algorithm Computed as a